May 192022

 DC motor speed controller circuit using 555

-This is achieved with the D1 and D2 diodes, R1 and R2 resistors, the potentiometer P and the capacitor C1.
-The purpose of these components is to regulate the charging and discharging times of capacitor C1 and thus establish the time that the 555 has its output high and low.
+This is achieved using the D1 and D2 diodes, the R1 and R2 resistors, the potentiometer (P) and the capacitor (C1).
+These components regulate the charging and discharging times of capacitor C1, thereby determining the periods during which the 555 has a high or low output.

 555 Astable Waveforms

-Since the output of the 555 IC is of the square wave type, the motor will have between its terminals a time 12V (a little less) and another time 0V (a few millivolts).
+Since the output of the 555 IC is a square wave, the motor will have an output of:

 555 timer IC

-• Transistors Q1 and Q2 are in their saturation region a longer time.
+• Transistors Q1 and Q2 will remain in their saturation region for a longer time.

-• The DC motor have 12 volts between its terminals for longer time.
+• The DC motor will have 12 volts between its terminals for a longer time.

-• Transistors Q1 and Q2 are in their cutoff region for longer time.
+• The transistors Q1 and Q2 will be in their cutoff region for a longer time.

-• The DC motor have 0 volts between its terminals for longer time.
+• The DC motor has 0 volts between its terminals for a longer period of time.

-If the potentiometer is varied from one end to the other, it will go from a stopped motor to a full speed motor.
+Variation of the potentiometer from one end to the other will result in a transition from a stopped motor to a motor running at full speed.

 List of components for the DC motor controller